 Governance

 We also comply with other relevant legislation: data protection legislation, employment legislation, health and safety legislation.
 In addition, our loans, donations and bequests are all received in accordance with our Museum Standards Policy.

-Fundraising Complaints Policy
+Fundraising Complaints Procedure

+Governance